oseda-dev/oseda-dev/README.md

 </p>

 ## What is OSEDA?
-OSEDA is a comprehensive <a href="https://github.com/oseda-dev/" target="_blank">open-source</a> platform for creating, distributing, and hosting educational presentations.
+OSEDA is a comprehensive <a href="https://github.com/oseda-dev/" target="_blank">open-source</a> platform and toolset for creating, distributing, and hosting educational presentations and content.
 It includes a powerful
 <a href="https://github.com/oseda-dev/oseda-cli" target="_blank">CLI</a>
 for bootstrapping, running, and testing